SALP Chapter 12

 "Put this on.
 It might rain later.
 It gets really cold when it rains."

-While putting on the gray fur coat Nina handed her, Lanthe asked in bewilderment.
+While putting on the gray fur coat Nina handed her, Lanthe asked, puzzled.

 "Where are we going?"

-"There's a philosophy gathering at Aden Square today.
-Princess Ana is supposed to come too.
-Maybe Lord Scali will come as well.
-It would be great if everyone comes."
+"There's a philosophy circle meeting at Aden Square today.
+Princess Ana is coming too.
+Maybe Dame Skaeli will come as well.
+It'd be great if everyone came."

 "Princess Ana will like you too, Lanthe sis.
 Because you're both sisters I like!"